Skip to main content

 Consult Dr. Ash

-TL;DR: Many of my patients describe the same paradox.
+Many of my patients describe the same paradox.
 They feel exhausted by 4 PM, but the moment their head hits the pillow, their brain switches on.
 That is not just stress.
-It is a flipped cortisol curve, where the body's main stress hormone is high when it should be low.
-Phosphatidylserine (PS) is a fat-like molecule found in every brain cell.
-Used at the right dose, it can soften that late-night cortisol spike and help your nervous system find the off switch.
+It is a flipped cortisol curve, where the bodys main stress hormone is high when it should be low.
+Phosphatidylserine is one of the few clinically studied tools for that exact problem.

-The body's stress system is called the HPA axis (the Hypothalamic-Pituitary-Adrenal axis, the chain of glands that produces cortisol).
-When that system gets stuck in the "on" position, cortisol stays high at night, which fragments deep sleep and blocks recovery.
-In my practice, I think of PS as a damper on the stress alarm.
+I think of PS as a damper on the stress alarm.
 The signal it sends is simple: the threat has passed, you can lower the shield.
 That allows cortisol to drop in the evening, which creates room for melatonin (the sleep hormone) to rise on its own.

-PS is the primary phospholipid that keeps the "water balloon" texture intact.
+PS also supports aging brain cells through a structural role.
+Young brain cells behave like water balloons: fluid, flexible, and signals pass through easily.
+Aging brain cells can stiffen, more like golf balls, so neurotransmitters bounce off instead of docking.
+PS is the primary phospholipid that keeps that fluid texture intact.
 By integrating into the cell membrane, it helps receptors stay open so signals related to memory, focus, and processing speed get through.

 I do not hand this to everyone with stress.
 It fits a specific phenotype.

-• The "tired but wired" patient: You hit a wall at 4 PM, but your mind races at 11 PM.
+• The "tired but wired" patient.
+You hit a wall at 4 PM, but your mind races at 11 PM.

-• The overtrained athlete: Resting heart rate is elevated, sleep is choppy, and cortisol is not clearing after hard sessions.
+• The overtrained athlete.
+Resting heart rate is elevated, sleep is choppy, and cortisol is not clearing after hard sessions.

 Fishtown Medicine